MS-load/webSec/notes/workshop_flow.md

 SOLUTION 2:
 Explanation
 Hashing Passwords: The bcrypt.hash function takes the plain text password and a salt rounds value (10 in this case) to generate a hashed password.
 Storing Hashed Passwords: The hashed password is stored in the database instead of the plain text password.
-Verifying Passwords: The bcrypt.compare function compares the plain text password provided by the user with the hashed password stored in the database.
-Benefits
-Security: Hashing passwords ensures that even if the database is compromised, the actual passwords are not exposed.
-Salting: bcrypt automatically adds a unique salt to each password, making it more secure against rainbow table attacks.

-SOLUTION 3:
-Explanation
-Hashing Passwords: The bcrypt.hash function takes the plain text password and a salt rounds value (10 in this case) to generate a hashed password.
-Storing Hashed Passwords: The hashed password is stored in the database instead of the plain text password.